 Walk around the historic castle and its gardens with rose-covered arches and topiary, and enjoy its medieval feel.
-Not only the castle offers excellent photo opportunities, but it also has a perfect setting for afternoon tea (or coffee).
+Not only does the castle offer excellent photo opportunities, but it also has a perfect setting for afternoon tea (or coffee).
 Moreover, Amberley Castle provides stunning views of the countryside.

 5. Amberley Wildbrooks Nature Reserve

-You can`t visit Amberley village without taking a stroll along flood meadows of ancient woodlands.
-Amberley Wildbrooks Nature Reserve is undoubtedly one of the richest wetlands remaining in the United Kingdom is home to rare birds, plants, and also insects.
+But that is not the only reason to visit this nature reserve.
+If you do not know, Amberley Wildbrooks Nature Reserve is, in fact, one of the richest wetlands remaining in the United Kingdom.
+It is home to rare birds, plants, and also insects.
 Soak up the sights and sounds of the surrounding wildlife and enjoy beautiful views of the untouched countryside.

 GOOD TO KNOW:

 Always be mindful that you are a guest here.

 6. Amberley Museum and Heritage Centre

 Amberley Museum and Heritage Centre is a perfect day out for all the family because you can learn more about the history of transport and communications.
 Take a ride on a narrow railway or the historic bus service around the site.
-The museum with over 40 exhibits is also home to traditional craftspeople.
+The museum, with over 40 exhibits, is also home to traditional craftspeople.